Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Introduction

 Most photo-\textit{z} methods limit themselves to only optical and near-infrared (NIR) data.
 In these wavebands, the main broadband SED signatures are the 4000\,\AA{} Balmer break, arising from the absorption of photons with energies above the Balmer limit and the superposition of various ionized metal absorption lines in stellar atmospheres, and the Lyman break (below 1216\,\AA{}), caused by the absorption of photons with energies beyond the Lyman limit \citep{ Ilbert_2008}.

-However, for dusty star-forming galaxies (DSFGs), such features tend to be less prominent.
+However, for dusty star-forming galaxies (DSFGs), while emission lines can be intrinsically strong due to high SFRs, significant dust attenuation often obscures these features in the optical and near-infrared (OIR).
 Yet there is an additional broadband feature accessible at longer far-infrared (FIR) and submillimeter (submm) wavelengths, resulting from the thermal emission of dust heated by stars.
-The use of this feature may allow us to improve photo-\textit{z}s for these sources, since optical and NIR photometry is less reliable.
+The use of this feature may allow us to improve photo-\textit{z}s for these sources, particularly in cases where OIR photometry is limited in depth or affected by significant dust attenuation.
 DSFGs are clearly an important class of galaxy, responsible for roughly half of the cosmic star-formation rate (SFR) at intermediate redshifts \citep{koprowski2017}, and so obtaining reliable redshifts for this population is crucial for furthering galaxy evolution.